 What is eCommerce Web Scraping?

 Web scraping is the process of extracting publicly available data from websites for analysis, reporting, or repurposing.
-In that sense, eCommerce web scraping is about collecting the necessary data to make better business decisions like, but not limited to, pricing data or product reviews.
+In that sense, eCommerce web data scraping is about collecting the necessary data to make better business decisions.
+This includes pricing data and product reviews.

 By using a web scraping tool with experience in this sector, businesses can set better (or even dynamic) prices for their products, inform product launches based on customers’ needs, improve their products by finding common complaints against their competitors, and more.